 Find the Site Data for Any Property in the US

-When we started offering design services we spent countless hours looking for helpful site data.
+When we started offering design services we spent countless hours looking for useful and accurate site data.
 We had to hunt for physical county maps, weather reports, and soil surveys.
 These days, all of this information is freely available online if you know where to look.

 After finding site data and developing a design, we also had to find a way to present our findings to our clients in a way that was clear, professional, and visually pleasing.
-Hand sketches were not cutting it.
+Hand sketches were not cutting it for us.

-Over years of trial and error, Bill Wilson, our lead permaculture designer, found that just by tweaking some of the basic features of PowerPoint (or Google Slides, its free online alternative) he was able to create very professional-looking permaculture designs and do so with simplicity.
-We don’t use large complicated programs to come up with clear design maps.
-And they can have as much or as little detail as we like.
+Over years of trial and error we found that just by tweaking some of the basic features of PowerPoint (or Google Slides, its free online alternative) we were able to create very professional-looking permaculture designs and do so with simplicity.
+We don’t use large, complicated programs to come up with clear design maps.
+And the maps we do create can have as much or as little detail as we like.

 This tutorial package delivers clear instructions on how to do it all.
-There are years of work here sitting at your fingertips.
+There are years of research and trial and error here, available at your fingertips.
 Enjoy!